thunderbird/developer-docs/thunderbird-development/prerequisites-build/linux-build-prerequisites.md

 You can check with `python --version` to see if you have it already.
 If not, you can install it with your distribution’s package manager.
 Make sure your system is up to date!

-## 30 GB of free space

-The Thunderbird build will take up to 30 GB of disk space in order to complete.
-Be sure to have enough free space and a fast internet connection to avoid interruptions.

 ## Bootstrap your system

 Access the location where you downloaded the `mozilla-central` source code, most likely `source/` and trigger this command: